Superconductivity and charge-density-wave in the Holstein model on the Penrose Lattice

-To further investigate the properties of SC on Penrose lattice, we evaluate local density of state (LDOS) through computing single-particle time-dependent Greens' function in DQMC (see the SI for details).
-LDOS is a crucial observable measurable in the experiment of scanning tunnelling microscope, revealing the spectral properties in various phases.
-We choose the parameters in the regime where the SC is strong by fixing $\Omega=4$ and $g=4.0$, and calculate LDOS at two typical positions on the Penrose lattice.
+To further investigate the SC properties on the Penrose lattice, we evaluate the LDOS, an observable measurable in the scanning tunnelling microscope, through stochastic analytical continuation of single-particle time-dependent Green's function~\cite{method2} (see \cite{supply} for details).
+We choose parameter in the regime where the SC is strong by fixing $\Omega=4$ and $g=4.0$, and calculate the LDOS at two typical positions on the Penrose lattice.
 At sufficiently low temperature, such as $T = 1/15$, the spectral gap is fully opened and two sharp coherence peaks with particle-hole symmetry appear, suggesting the emergence of SC.
-The sizes of gap are approximately same in center of cluster and in the forbidden ladder, as depicted in \Fig{spectrum} (a) and (b), while the coherence peaks are slightly broader in the forbidden ladder compared with the result of cluster center.
-With increasing temperature for $T \geq 1/10$, the peaks evidently broaden but remain well-defined in a large temperature regime.
-The feature of (pseudo) gap revealed by the suppression of spectral function at Fermi energy persists up to a significantly higher temperature than SC $T_c$.
-Since the spectral peaks are particle-hole symmetric, strong SC fluctuation is a possible origin of the (pseudo) gaps above $T_c$.
-The strong pairing between electrons is robust in a temperature regime above $T_c$, in which the phase coherence is destroyed by the thermal fluctuation of SC pairing.
-Consequently, our results indicate the strong SC pairing is formed on the Penrose lattice induced by {\it e}-ph coupling, rendering the SC fluctuation and spectral gaps above $T_c$.
+As depicted in \Fig{spectrum} (a) and (b), while the sizes of the gaps in the cluster center and those in the forbidden ladder are approximately the same, the coherence peaks in the latter are slightly broader than those in the former.
+With increasing temperature to $T \geq 1/10$, the peaks evidently broaden but remain well-defined.
+Intriguingly, the feature of spectral gap, as revealed by the suppression of the spectral function at the Fermi energy, persists up to a temperature significantly higher than the $T_c$ of SC determined by the divergence of $\chi_{\rm SC}$, suggesting the existence of pseudo-gap behavior above the $T_c$.
+Since the spectral peaks are particle-hole symmetric, the pairing of electrons is a possible origin of the (pseudo) gaps above $T_c$\cite{kivelson1995}.
+Despite the strong pairing above $T_c$, the phase coherence is not achieved due to the localized feature of the confined states.
+Consequently, our results indicate the strong SC pairing is formed on the Penrose lattice induced by EPC, rendering a wide pseudo-gap regime induced by phase fluctuation above the $T_c$ of SC.